stanfordpython/python-assignments/assign0/README.md

 ### `bridge`: Add more questions and responses to the `answers` file
 Create a new file named `answer-ext.txt`, and extend it by adding more lines to the file that ask more questions or offer a different collection of acceptable responses.

+### `bridge`: Match regular expressions instead of fuzzy text matching
+If you are comfortable with regular expressions, update your code to treat potential responses as regular expressions, and say that user input is successful if it satisfies any of the regular expressions.

 ## Grading

 Your grade for this assignment will be assessed on completion.
 If you successfully submit a Python program that largely follows the specification above, you will receive full credit on this assignment.
 We will not be very strict on edge cases, although we encourage you to attempt to match the above specification exactly.

-We will be grading your style on this assignment, since we haven't yet talked about what good Python style looks like in detail.
-However, we will be leaving feedback on your style, so take a pass through your completed assignment to make its style good (to you!) if you haven't already done that.
+We will not be grading your style on this assignment, since we haven't yet talked about what good Python style looks like in detail.
+However, we will be leaving feedback on your style, so take a pass through your completed assignment to make its style feel good (to you!) if you haven't already done that.

 ## Style Checks